The Reservoir Site

 Impoundment, or capturing, of water began on April 14, 2021.
 It could take 24 months or longer to fill the reservoir.
-The lake dam will be substantially completed in 2022, and the District expects to begin delivering water later in the year.
+The lake dam will be substantially completed in 2022, and the District expects to begin delivering water in spring of 2023.

 Construction activities on the dam and reservoir began in May 2018, and since then have included:

 - Creating an earthen dam to block the flow of water from several creeks that flow into the reservoir, including Bois d’Arc Creek and Honey Grove Creek.